wp-plugins/sb-post-widget/readme.txt

 Please update SB Core before you upgrade SB Post Widget to new version.

 == Changelog ==

+= 1.0.7 =
+Update functions to show post title with exact length.

 = 1.0.6 =
 Update new check core functions.